mediamonks/channels/packages/channels/README.md

 #### Changing volume

-Of the three places where volume is applied, the **sound** is an exception.
-The volume of a sound can only be set once, and can not be changed afterwards.
+Of those three places where volume is applied, the **sound** is an exception: **the volume of a sound can only be set once, and can not be changed afterwards**.

 ```javascript
 channelsInstance.play('sound', {volume: 0.5});